A hybrid Chebyshev-Tucker tensor format for approximation of multivariate functions: Applications to multi-particle modeling

 \section{Applications to multi-particle modeling}

 In this section, we apply our hybrid tensor format to the challenging problem of approximating multi-particle interaction potentials.
-We consider the total potential generated by an $N$-particle system in $\mathbb{R}^3$, given by a weighted sum
+We consider the total potential generated by an $N$-particle system in $\mathbb{R}^3$, given by a weighted sum \cref{eq:total_potential} of a radially symmetric kernel $p(\|{\bf x}\|)$ centered at the position of each particle ${\bf x}_\nu$.

-where $x_v$ is the position of the $v$-th particle, $z_v$ is its weight and $p(\|x\|)$ is a radially symmetric generating kernel.
 These kernels are typically slowly decaying and singular at the origin.
-Examples include the Newton (Coulomb) $1/\|x\|$, Slater $\e^{-\lambda \|x\|}$, and Yukawa $\e^{-\lambda \|x\|}/\|x\|$ potentials, as well as Mat\'ern covariance functions arising in various applications.
+Examples include the Newton (Coulomb) $1/\|{\bf x}\|$, Slater $\e^{-\lambda \|{\bf x}\|}$, and Yukawa $\e^{-\lambda \|{\bf x}\|}/\|{\bf x}\|$ potentials, as well as Mat\'ern covariance functions arising in various applications.
 Such practically interesting kernels have local singularities or cusps at the particle centers, and at the same time possess a non-local behavior that is responsible for the global interaction between all the particles in the system.
-Due to this short-long range behavior of the total collective potential $P(x)$ it does not allow for a low-rank tensor approximation in traditional tensor formats with satisfactory accuracy.
+Due to this short-long range behavior of the total collective potential $P({\bf x})$ it does not allow for a low-rank tensor approximation in traditional tensor formats with satisfactory accuracy.
 This difficulty can be resolved by applying the RS tensor format~\cite{benner2018range}.

-In what follows, we will focus on the ubiquitous Newton kernel $p(\|x\|) = 1/\|x\|$ for $d=3$, arising in electronic structure calculations and in bio-molecular modeling.
+In what follows, we will focus on the ubiquitous Newton kernel $p(\|{\bf x}\|) = 1/\|{\bf x}\|$ for $d=3$, arising in electronic structure calculations and in bio-molecular modeling.
 We first recall shortly the results on a sinc-quadrature based constructive CP tensor representation of a single Newton kernel discretized on a 3D Cartesian grid \cite{hackbusch2006low,bertoglio2012low}, thereby providing the CP tensor input for our mesh-free ChebTuck approximation \cref{alg:cheb_tuck_alg_cp}.
 We then introduce the idea of range-separation for efficient numerical treatment of the single Newton kernel \cite{benner2018range}.
 Finally, we discuss how the total potential \cref{eq:total_potential} can be constructed from the CP tensor representation of the single Newton kernel, for both bio-molecular modeling and lattice-structured compounds with vacancies, for which cases our ChebTuck approximation can be gainfully applied.